Word-Representable Co-Bipartite Graphs: Vertex Ordering, Representation Number, Speed, and Entropy: Preliminaries

-There exists a connection between the orientation of the graphs and word-representability.
-In the following, the definition of semi-transitive orientation and the connection with word-representability is described.
+There exists a connection between graph orientations and word-representability.
+In the following, the definition of a semi-transitive orientation and its connection to word-representability are described.

+Semi-transitive orientation is defined based on shortcuts in the papers \cite{halldorsson2011alternation} and \cite{halldorsson2016semi}.
 A semi-cycle is the directed acyclic graph obtained by reversing the direction of one edge of a directed cycle \cite{kitaev2015words}.
 An acyclic digraph is a {\em shortcut} if it is induced by the vertices of a semi-cycle and contains a pair of non-adjacent vertices.
 Thus, any shortcut

 \begin{itemize}